argodev/studies/ot_survey/OT_Class_03_Manuscript.md

 The first theme is __*God’s Unique Identity*__.

-Let’s look at 3:13-14.
-“Then Moses said to God, ‘If I come to the people of Israel and say to them, “The God of your fathers has sent me to you,” and they ask me, “What is his name?” what shall I say to them?’
+Let’s look at 3:13-14. “_Then Moses said to God, ‘If I come to the people of Israel and say to them, “The God of your fathers has sent me to you,” and they ask me, “What is his name?” what shall I say to them?’
 God said to Moses, ‘I am who I am.’
-And he said, ‘Say this to the people of Israel, “I am has sent me to you.”’”
-He is saying that He exists and that His existence is absolute; He did not derive His existence from anyone or anything else.
+And he said, ‘Say this to the people of Israel, “I am has sent me to you.”’_” He is saying that He exists and that His existence is absolute; He did not derive His existence from anyone or anything else.
 He is self-existent, self-sufficient.
 He simply and absolutely _is_.
 As the I AM, God reveals himself as the free and sovereign ruler – and that is why he will prevail against Egypt on this grand stage.

 You’ll notice that from this point on in Exodus, Moses refers to God most often not by the word “God” but by “The Lord” – in all caps in our English Bibles.
 The Hebrew for this title is “Yahweh,” which most literally means “I AM.”
-Against Egypt’s countless deities, God insists that he is supreme, he is unique.
+Against Egypt’s countless deities, God insists that __he is supreme__, __he is unique__.
 The verse that sums up the conflict between God and Pharaoh is 5:2: “But Pharaoh said, “Who is the Lord [that is, Yahweh], that I should obey his voice and let Israel go? _Who is the Lord_?!
 The whole book of Exodus is an answer to that question.

 Let’s walk through just a few of the attributes of the “I AM” that Exodus reveals to us.